 Step 6: Select an output folder at the bottom and click Run to start the ripping process.
 Depending on the DVD length and the output settings, the process can take about 5 to 30 minutes.

-Many things can prevent your DVD player from working on your TV.
-But I’ve found many solutions to tackle this problem, and aside from these solutions, the last resort I want to share with you is to contact the manufacturer for further assistance.
+Several factors can prevent your DVD player from working on your TV.
+I’ve shared solutions above, and as a last resort, you can contact the manufacturer for further assistance.
 If it still doesn’t solve your problem, you can try ripping the DVD and playing the digital copy without a DVD player.

 That’s all I want to share.
 I hope these solutions can help you.
 Thanks for reading and have a good day!